Jeremy Eichler

 Research/Areas of Interest

-Music and memory, European cultural history, art and trauma, Holocaust, exile, modernism, criticism, public humanities, creative nonfiction, music and nature, environmental humanities.
+Music and memory, European cultural history, art and trauma, Holocaust, exile, modernism, criticism, public humanities, public history, creative nonfiction, music and nature, environmental humanities.

 Education